Essay Doctorate 1,478 words

-California Clinics To Find Out The Stock's Essay
+California Clinics to Find Out the Stock\'s

-California Clinics To find out the stock's value with the information provided, the Gordon Growth Model would be used.
+To find out the stock's value with the information provided, the Gordon Growth Model would be used.
 The Gordon Growth Model is used to determine the price of a stock if the dividend, dividend growth rate and discount rate are all known.
 The underlying assumption behind the Gordon Growth Model is that the stock price is based on the expected future dividends -- investors are only investing for the known future cash flows.
 As a result, only the dividend and the discount rate are taken into account, along with the expected future growth rate of the dividend.
 Capital gains are not taken into account in the Gordon Growth Model.

 The formula for the Gordon Growth Model is as follows: